One dead, two injured at Phish concert in San Francisco

 As reported by the San Francisco Chronicle, police officers found an adult male who had sustained injuries from a possible fall at the city’s Chase Center venue just before 9pm.
 Officials have now confirmed that the unidentified man died – no foul play was suspected.

-Officers were subsequently alerted to a separate incident at the venue, which is located in San Francisco’s Mission Bay neighbourhood, at 9.45pm, with another adult male having suffered from injuries caused by a fall.
+Officers were subsequently alerted to a separate incident at the venue, which is located in San Francisco’s Mission Bay neighbourhood, at 9.45pm, with another adult male having fallen.

 He was transported to a hospital with what are said to be “non-life-threatening” injuries.
 The second concertgoer fell onto another man who was also admitted to hospital, officials told the SFC.